davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 }
 ```

-If you're passing directly to a function that expects a `User` type, you can [assert](https://basarat.gitbook.io/typescript/type-system/type-assertion) the value directly in call:
+If you're passing to a function that expects a `User` type, you can assert inline within the call:

 ```ts
 process(data as User)